TheAditya700/flowtype/README.md

 ## Retrieval + decision architecture (two-tower + bandit)
 - Two-tower setup: snippet tower (PCA to 16-dim) and user tower (130-dim state: EMA, variance, prev snippet).
 The LinTS bandit samples a weight matrix to map the user state to a query vector in snippet space.
-- Retrieval: FAISS nearest neighbors on the sampled query vector, then light filtering (recent/current snippets) with a greedy pick.
-This separates representation learning from decision policy and keeps retrieval deterministic/debuggable.
+- Retrieval: FAISS nearest neighbors on the sampled query vector, then light filtering (recent/current snippets) with probabilistic selection via softmax.
+Closer snippets get higher probability, but exploration is maintained through temperature control.
 - Policy: The bandit learns which regions of snippet space to explore/exploit given the user embedding, effectively ranking snippets for the current motor-skill state.
+Two layers of stochasticity: Thompson sampling in query generation + softmax sampling in retrieval.

 ## Dimensionality control